 Producing content is not necessarily an easy thing to do.
 Not only does it take a little time and effort to produce, but it can be easy to not produce powerful and quality content.

 - Company info: Talking too much about your company in your content.
-This is talking about facts about your company –where you offices are, years in business, etc.
+This is talking about facts about your company –where your offices are, years in business, etc.

 - Product info: Talking too much about all the great things that your products do.

 When we are trying to communicate with prospects, we can often jump to these areas first and feel most comfortable here.
 The problem with that is that these areas are “all about me”.
-And if we are communicating with new prospects and working on lead generation, they might not care about hearing about us.
+And if we are communicating with new prospects and working on cold calls, they might not care about hearing about us.
 They care about “what is in it for me?”

 Good Content Marketing